 - Italian comfort food - when you bite into the layers of rich red marinara sauce, creamy white béchamel sauce, meaty filling, and tender pasta, you just might need to take a minute . . .
 It's truly extraordinary!

-- Adaptable - choose the filling, red sauce, and type of pasta (gluten free, whole wheat etc.)
+- Adaptable - use your choice of filling, red sauce, and pasta (gluten free, whole wheat etc.) including store bought.

 - Crowd pleaser - it makes a lot so it's perfect for potlucks, family dinners, large parties and holiday celebrations.